An account of Restoration Cafe’s Slow Food Korean Dinner featuring traditional Korean Sul drink & “slow coffee” roasted and brewed fresh that night …

 Korean Food in the Context of Slow Food

-“Korean food is regarded as a genuine slow food”.
-This is how Chef SungSook Han opened the evening … with a little food for thought.
+Slow coffee always closes out the evening around our cafe, but here is how this evening began … “Korean food is regarded as a genuine slow food”.
+Chef SungSook Han kicked off the evening with a little food for thought.

 The natural conditions of the Korean peninsula facing the sea on three sides and having four distinctive seasons provide Koreans with a large variety of ingredients.
 People harvest seasonal wild herbs and plants from the mountains and hills (some of which, we enjoyed in our bibimbap).
 The culinary tradition of Korea evolved around the seasons, says Sungsook, and reflected the geographical and climatic characteristics of each region.
 Koreans respected the diversity and culinary traditions that they inherited from the ancestors and benefited from the biodiversity that the land had offered.

 The highlight of the evening came from a special guest; a female brew-master from Korea who did not speak any English, but brought with her a secret recipe for the Korean “king’s alcohol”.
 She prepared a special batch herself here in Toronto and demonstrated the filtration process of the traditional Korean rice wine ‘Sul’, which uses a mother yeast called ‘Nuruk,’ made by fermenting rice and malt.
 The traditional Korean Sul is made of nuruk (naturally fermented grain yeast), rice, and water without any additive or supplement and has gentle aromas redolent of apples, grapes, strawberries, peaches, plums and lotuses.
 Proper techniques, adequate time, and multiple fermentations result in gentle and aromatic Sul that is rich and smooth on the palate.